Can I Sue a Home Inspector?

 Consider the following issues before you pursue a lawsuit, and consult with a real estate attorney if you are unsure about your case's strength.

-Note: These considerations are not to say you shouldn't sue your home inspector.
-On the contrary, these should help you better understand how the inspector might argue their side, and what you need to think about to understand your case's strengths and weaknesses.
+These considerations are not to say you shouldn't sue your home inspector.
+On the contrary, these should help you better understand how the inspector might argue their side, as well as your case's strengths and weaknesses.

 1. Inspectors Likely Understand More Than You Do